-- 53. A regulated financial institution shall hold at least four (4) board meetings per financial year - 54.
-A director has a duty to attend board meetings regularly and to effectively participate in the conduct of the business of the Board.
-Each regulated financial institution shall have a policy that requires the board to meet at least once every quarter and any member to resign if he fails to attend Board meetings regularly.
-Board meetings can also be arranged and conducted via teleconference. - 55.
-A member of the board shall attend at least 50% (fifty percent) of the board meetings of the regulated financial institution in any financial year.
-This is to ensure that every board member discharges his or her duties and responsibilities effectively and to qualify for re-election.
-In the event that a member of the board does not attend the meetings regularly in a financial year, the board chairperson may recommend the removal of such persons from the board based on non-performance subject to shareholders approval. - 56.
-A director is deemed to have attended a board meeting if he/she participates in the meeting via teleconference for the entire duration of the meeting. - 57.
-The board shall disclose in the corporate governance section of its annual report, the total number of board meetings held in the financial year and the attendance by each director. - 58.
-The Board shall discuss the business affairs of the regulated financial institution through reports as submitted by management in writing.
-The reports should include among others: - a) a summary of financial statements and performance review against the approved budget, business plan, peers and industry;
+- 39. A Regulated Financial Institution shall hold at least four (4) Board meetings per financial year.
+For convenience Board meetings can also be arranged and conducted via teleconference. - 40.
+A director has a duty to attend Board meetings regularly and to effectively participate in the conduct of the business of the Board.
+A Regulated Financial Institution shall have a policy that requires the Board to meet at least once every quarter. - 41.
+A member of the Board shall attend at least 50% (fifty percent) of the Board meetings of the Regulated Financial Institution in any financial year.
+This is to ensure that every Board member discharges his or her duties and responsibilities effectively and to qualify for re-election.
+In the event that a member of the Board does not attend the meetings regularly in a financial year, the Board Chairperson shall recommend the removal of such persons from the Board based on non-performance subject to shareholders approval. - 42.
+A Director is deemed to have attended a Board meeting if that Director participates in the meeting via teleconference for the entire duration of the meeting.

-- b) the extent to which the bank is exposed to various risks such as credit, liquidity, interest rate, foreign exchange, operational and other risks; - c) review of non-performing loans, related party transactions and credit concentration: - d) activities of the regulated financial institution in the financial market and in its "nostro" accounts; - e) effectiveness of internal control systems and human resource issues; - f) outstanding litigations and contingent liabilities; and - g) Compliance with AML/CFT policies, laws and regulations.
+- 43. The Board shall disclose in the corporate governance section of its annual report, the total number of Board meetings held in the financial year and the attendance by each director. - 44.
+The Board shall discuss the business affairs of the Regulated Financial Institution through reports as submitted by management in writing.
+The reports should include among others: - a) a summary of financial statements and performance review against the approved budget, business plan, peers and industry; - b) the extent to which the bank is exposed to various risks such as credit, liquidity, interest rate, foreign exchange, operational and other risks; - c) review of non-performing loans, related party transactions and credit concentration: - d) activities of the Regulated Financial Institution in the financial market and in its "nostro" accounts; - e) effectiveness of internal control systems and human resource issues; - f) outstanding litigations and contingent liabilities; - g) Compliance with Anti-Money Laundering/ Counter Financing of Terrorism (AML/CFT) policies, laws and regulations; - h) List of related party exposures and their classification.